sfu-ireceptor/turnkey-service-php/README.md

 - scripts to add data to the database
 - a web service exposing the database via the [ADC API](https://docs.airr-community.org/en/latest/api/adc_api.html)

 These components are packaged as Docker images.
+The installation script will:
+- install Docker
-The installation script will download and run these images, after installing Docker.
+- download and run the Docker images

 [Read more about the iReceptor Turnkey](http://www.ireceptor.org/repositories#turnkey) on the iReceptor website.
 The remainder of this document only provides installation instructions.